 Joshua Russell, , Grantee Link >

-Joshua Russell is assistant professor of animal behavior, ecology, and conservation at Canisius College.
+Joshua Russell is currently the Anthrozoology Program Director and Associate Professor of Animal Behavior, Ecology, and Conservation at Canisius College.
 He writes:

 I received a grant that allowed me to continue my research on children and adolescents’ experiences of hunting and fishing.
 The bulk of the grant was used to travel to the 2016 Southern Tier Outdoor Expo to conduct ethnographic research as well as to recruit participants for interviews.